kyzeong/Singapore-Dengue-Case-Prediction/README.md

 3. Tai Seng

-Our best model is:

-The factor that most likely to affect the number of dengue case is:
+The factor that most likely to affect the number of dengue case are the regions.
+This could be due to the population density at the regions.
+For improvement in the future, we could possibly add in data on population density such that we are able to get the % of case/population of each region.